 There are some drawbacks when it comes to Cloud ERP systems – security being the number one concern.
 Prospective customers of Cloud fear their vital information/data stored may not be safe, and potentially accessible to people outside of their organisation.
 Should there be a lapse in security, critical information such as company financials, corporate negotiations, trade agreements, client information and more is at risk of being lost or violated.

 Recent studies have however suggested that security should not be a cause for concern going forward.
 All the major tiered cloud vendors have strict measurements in place ensuring the safety of customers' data and information.

 Benefits of Mobile Accessibility

 A major advantage of choosing a cloud-based system is the mobile accessibility that comes with it.
 Companies worldwide have found the benefit of this mobile accessibility throughout the pandemic – working from home was made easier as files could be accessed remotely and on mobile devices.

 Choosing Infor Cloud may affect your ability to customise your ERP system.
-Yes, Cloud offers stability in the guise of continuous updates but customisation is at detriment.
-On Premise systems are easier to modify and gives organisations the ability to make changes which fit the specific needs and requirements of that company.
+Yes, Cloud offers stability in the guise of continuous updates but customisation is at a detriment.
+On-Premise systems are easier to modify and give organisations the ability to make changes which fit the specific needs and requirements of that company.
 For example, niche market food and beverage companies may need specific processes changing which only On-Premise can provide.

 Understanding which option fits each kind of company best is important in making the right call – making sure the correct team is in place to perform the installation is paramount to success.